BS + PsyD Pathway

 • Successfully complete the COPsy interview.

 The College of Health Sciences begins accepting applications on August 1st.
-Get your application submitted by the priority deadline October 31st for early consideration into these competitive programs.
+Get your application submitted by the priority deadline October 31st for early consideration into these competitive pathways.